 The proprietary methodology (How it works):

 1) The offers that Division 1 FBS colleges have extended to athletes are gathered from recruiting services.
-The rankings on this site are based upon combined data retrieved from the Rivals and ESPN services.
-This results in what may be the most comprehensive collection of offers in existence.

 3) All of the points for a player’s offers are added together to calculate that player’s total offer points.